Yoares/Inception/README.md

 ## 🏗️ Project Architecture

-The mandatory project is composed of three containers communicating through a custom internal Docker network (`inception`).
+The project is composed of multiple containers communicating strictly through a custom internal Docker network (`inception`).

 ```text
                 Browser